 People who work in Ohio are not immune.
 In fact, 52 percent of the EEOC cases coming out of the state during 2019 included an allegation of retaliation.

-As Columbus-based workplace retaliation attorneys, the legal team at Agee Clymer Mitchell & Portman cannot stop this widespread mistreatment of workers who speak up about discrimination, abuse, unequal pay, unsafe working condition and other problems.
+The legal team at Agee Clymer Mitchell & Portman cannot stop this widespread mistreatment of workers who speak up about discrimination, abuse, unequal pay, unsafe working condition and other problems.
 We can, and do, fight to hold employers accountable under employee rights laws.